 Form submission failed!

-One of the projects Mercury Development worked on, was building an extremely popular application to accompany a vast range of Fitbit wearable activity trackers.
+From the early startup days, FitBit selected Mercury Development as its software partner, to help deliver their game changing technology to the masses.
 Aiming to facilitate users’ health and fitness journeys, the app offers a variety of amazing features that helps users to: